 When you have been single for a while and are feeling ready for a new relationship, there can be a tendency to presume that everything would be ‘better’ if only we were with ‘Mr or Mrs Right’.
 No-one is a stranger to dreaming about meeting that ‘perfect’ person.

 Apart from a few short term karmic (wtf!?) ‘experiences’ I was single for 8 years after I split from my ex-husband.
 I regularly wondered if I would be in a romantic relationship again.
-My wonderful partner (worth the wait) did not appear until I had long let go of any attachment to being with someone.
+My lovely now husband (worth the wait) did not appear until I had long let go of any attachment to being with someone.
 Coincidence?
 I think not.
 Of course I met him in a unromantic-related situation.
 I have dedicated many years to this notion of a loving relationship with myself and it’s not for the fainthearted.

 If we are really honest with ourselves, many romantic relationships are based on need.